clint77/my-CV/README.md

 # Clint Pijuan

 A self-motivated and passionate adventurer and junior developer with experience in fast paced customer service and technical support roles.
-Able to use own initiative and work as part of a team.
-An effective communicator with good problem solving and good analytical skills.
 Proven leadership skills, including managing and motivating team members to achieve company objectives.
+I enjoy being part of a team but still have the drive to work on my own initiative.
+I am an effective communicator with good problem solving and analytical skills.
 I'm looking for a junior developer role in an agile environment where I can continue to learn and develop my code craftmanship using test driven development and object oriented design.

 ## Skills